0xAX/linux-insides/Booting/linux-bootstrap-6.md

 };
 ```

-structure and returns address of a new page.
 The last goal of the `initialize_identity_maps` function is to initialize `pgdt_buf_size` and `pgt_buf_offset`.
-As we are only in initialization phase, the `initialze_identity_maps` function sets `pgt_buf_offset` to zero:
+As we are only in the initialization phase, the `initialze_identity_maps` function sets `pgt_buf_offset` to zero:

 ```C
 pgt_data.pgt_buf_offset = 0;
 ```

-and the `pgt_data.pgt_buf_size` will be set to `77824` or `69632` depends on which boot protocol will be used by bootloader (64-bit or 32-bit).
-The same is for `pgt_data.pgt_buf`.
-If a bootloader loaded the kernel at `startup_32`, the `pgdt_data.pgdt_buf` will point to the end of the page table which already was initialzed in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S):
+`pgt_data.pgt_buf_size` will be set to `77824` or `69632` depending on which boot protocol was used by the bootloader (64-bit or 32-bit).
+The same is done for `pgt_data.pgt_buf`.
+If a bootloader loaded the kernel at `startup_32`, `pgdt_data.pgdt_buf` will point to the end of the already initialzed page table in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) source code file:

 ```C
 pgt_data.pgt_buf = _pgtable + BOOT_INIT_PGT_SIZE;
 ```

-where `_pgtable` points to the beginning of this page table [_pgtable](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/vmlinux.lds.S).
-In other way, if a bootloader have used 64-bit boot protocol and loaded the kernel at `startup_64`, early page tables should be built by bootloader itself and `_pgtable` will be just overwrote:
+Here, `_pgtable` points to the beginning of [_pgtable](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/vmlinux.lds.S).
+On the other hand, if the bootloader used the 64-bit boot protocol and loaded the kernel at `startup_64`, the early page tables should already be built by the bootloader itself and `_pgtable` will just point to those instead:

 ```C
 pgt_data.pgt_buf = _pgtable
 ```

-As the buffer for new page tables is initialized, we may return back to the `choose_random_location` function.
+As the buffer for new page tables is initialized, we may return to the `choose_random_location` function.

-Avoid reserved memory ranges
+Avoiding Reserved Memory Ranges
 --------------------------------------------------------------------------------

-After the stuff related to identity page tables is initilized, we may start to choose random location where to put decompressed kernel image.
-But as you may guess, we can't choose any address.
-There are some reseved addresses in memory ranges.
-Such addresses occupied by important things, like [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk), kernel command line and etc. The
+After the stuff related to identity page tables is initilized, we can choose a random memory location to extract the kernel image to.
+But as you may have guessed, we can't just choose any address.
+There are certain reseved memory regions which are occupied by important things like the [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk) and the kernel command line which must be avoided.
+The `mem_avoid_init` function will help us do this:

 ```C
 mem_avoid_init(input, input_size, *output);
 ```

-function will help us to do this.
-All non-safe memory regions will be collected in the:
+All unsafe memory regions will be collected in an array called `mem_avoid`:

 ```C
 struct mem_vector {